See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 maximising the amount of hardstand area on-site.

 Road tunnels can help reduce air pollution by moving vehicles underground and off the roads where people live and work.
-Road tunnels also reduce travel time and congestion by removing the number of traffic lights along the journey and reducing road grades (steepness) and corners.
+Road tunnels also reduce travel time and congestion by:

 We are committed to maintaining two lanes of traffic in each direction on South Road during construction.
 There may be occasional limited closures at night or other off-peak times to facilitate some construction activities.
 The majority of construction will be undertaken off-site and next to South Road, which will limit impacts to existing traffic.